-Training to interact with the Board of Directors
+Training to interact with and Presenting to the Board of Directors

 Developed for Senior Executives

-This 2-Day Board Presence Workshop prepares senior leaders, senior executives, and management to interface with the Board of Directors.
+This 2-Day Board Presence Workshop prepares senior leaders, senior executives, and management to interface with and present to the Board of Directors.
 Board Presence reflects the ability to meet the expectations of Board Directors with assured Leadership and Executive Presence.

-Presenting to the Board demands familiarity with the unique procedures, protocols, and specific presentation guidelines.
+Presenting to the Board of Directors demands familiarity with the unique procedures, protocols, and specific presentation guidelines.

 This corporate communication skills training is uniquely dedicated to: